Princess Noor bint Asem

-Princess Noor bint Asem (نور بنت عاصم; born 6 October 1982) is a member of the Jordanian Royal Family.
+Princess Noor bint Asem (نور بنت عاصم; born 6 October 1982) is a member of the Jordanian royal family.

 Family

 Her father is Prince Asem bin Al Nayef, a grandson of King Abdullah I of Jordan and her mother is Firouzeh Vokhshouri.
 Her mother lives in Madrid, Spain, where she is an attaché for the Jordanian Embassy.

 Princess Noor's parents divorced in 1985 and in 1986 her father married Princess Sana Asem.

 Education

-Having studied her IGCSE's and A Levels at Kings College, Madrid, Spain, she then went on to graduate with a bachelor's degree in Political Communication from Emerson College in 2004, then a master's degree in Positive Leadership and Strategy in 2016 from IE Business School of Behavior and Social Sciences, Madrid.
+Having studied her IGCSE's and A Levels at Kings College, Madrid, Spain, she then went on to graduate with a bachelor's degree in political communication from Emerson College in 2004, then a master's degree in Positive Leadership and Strategy in 2016 from IE Business School of Behavior and Social Sciences, Madrid.

 Marriages

 On 29 August 2003, the Royal Jordanian Court announced Princess Noor's marriage to Prince Hamzah bin Hussein, her second cousin, had taken place.
 The marriage ceremony was held at al-Baraka Palace in Amman.
 The celebration of the marriage (Zifaf) was held on 27 May 2004 at Zahran Palace in Amman.
-The marriage produced one daughter, Princess Haya bint Hamzah (born 18 April 2007).